 The Picky Eater

-Walking through the dining room of Betony in New York City one evening, executive chef Bryce Shuman noticed something awry.
+Walking through the dining room of the now shuttered Betony in New York City one evening, executive chef Bryce Shuman noticed something awry.
 A couple was dining with their six-year-old son, who clearly wasn’t enjoying himself.
 The youngster hadn’t touched the food on his plate, wore a grumpy expression, and was distractedly playing with his iPad.
 His dissatisfaction was impeding his parents’ ability to have a good time and enjoy their meal.
 So Shuman decided to try to turn around their experience.
 He sent a staffer out to the nearest grocery store to buy a bottle of ketchup and frozen curly fries.
 When they brought out the nicely plated treat soon afterwards, the kid’s face lit up and he dove in.
 The parents looked equally pleased.
 “It was a good moment,” says Shuman.
 “So much of what we do goes beyond simply serving food and wine; it’s about making people feel great.
 So anything I can do to make that happen, I’ll do it.”

 The Young & The Restless